 Gather documentation and evidence of the problem

-Before you start, gather all the facts, any receipts and other documentation about your complaint.
-Complaint information may include:
+Before you start, gather all the facts, any receipts and other documentation about your complaint, including:

-- Proof of purchase – It is your responsibility to prove that you bought the products or services.
+- Proof of purchase: you must be able to prove that you bought the products or services.
 Proof of purchase can be a receipt, a credit card statement, or an order or booking confirmation

-- Guarantee or warranty – You will have to provide proof that your guarantee or warranty is still in date and covers the issue.
-You can read more in our document about guarantees and warranties
+- Guarantee or warranty: you must be able to provide proof that your guarantee or warranty is still in date and covers the issue.
+You can read more about guarantees and warranties

 Decide the outcome you want

-Before you approach the seller, think about what it is you want them to do to put the problem right.
+Before you approach the seller, think about what it is you want them to do to fix the problem.
 This could be: